wddllyy/java-coroutines/README.md

 # Warning

-**Never** throw exceptions, get stacktrace or use caller sensitive methods inside a coroutine, that **will crash the jvm**.
+**Never** throw exceptions, get stacktrace or use caller sensitive methods inside a win32 coroutine, that **will crash the jvm**.
 This happens because the JVM was not designed to work with coroutines.
+If code running inside a coroutine might throw, use the fallback context via `CoroutineContext.getFallbackContext()`.

 # Usage